leangjia/blender_docs/manual/glossary/index.rst

    Focal Length
       The distance required by a lens to focus collimated light.
       Defines the magnification power of a lens.
-Also see :term:`Field of View <field of view>`.
+Also see :term:`Field of View <Field of View>`.

    Frame Types
       In video compression, a frame can be compressed by several different algorithms.